Vocal Song Tracks

 Artists are linked if they appear in other featured movies.

 The classic 80's soundtrack includes the massive hits "What a feeling" and "Maniac" -it has always been readily available on CD.
 For some reason it doesn't include the song that Jeanie ice skates to, which was "Gloria" by Laura Branigan.

-About 5 years ago a digitally remastered special edition was released with greatly improved sound quality.
-Use our search feature to find a copy.
+More recently a digitally remastered special edition was released with greatly improved sound quality.
+Use our media guide to find it.Update Us

 Despite having a worldwide #1, Irene Cara, who sung "Flashdance: What a feeling" was apparently shamefully robbed by the record company.